 Program Offerings at Grand Valley

-Two program options are offered: the traditional full-time, two year curriculum or the full-time, three year, hybrid curriculum (for students who must maintain employment throughout the program due to life commitments.)
+Two curriculum options: traditional full-time, two year program or the hybrid full-time, three year program (for students who must maintain employment throughout the program due to life commitments.)
 Both lead to an entry-level Master of Science in occupational therapy.
 Completion of all prerequisite coursework; a minimum of 50 hours of work, volunteer, and/or job shadow experience with a licensed OT; and the previous attainment of a bachelor's degree are required before starting either program.

 OT students study a variety of topics that include: